Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 serial: /dev/serial/by-id/usb-Klipper_rp2040_E6605481DB318D34-if00
 ```
-- Save and restart firmware.
+- Click on `SAVE & RESTART` at the top right to save the file.

 - Then uncomment (remove the #) to the following line in the `printer.cfg` file to enable ADXL support:
 ```
 [include adxl345.cfg]
 ```
+- Click on `SAVE & RESTART` at the top right to save the file.

-- After saving and restarting the firmware you should see the ADXL MCU connecting to Klipper.
+- You should see the ADXL MCU connecting to Klipper.

 - To measure the resonances, see here: https://www.klipper3d.org/Measuring_Resonances.html